fastlane/fastlane/README.md

 - Download the certificate
 - Generates a new ```.pem``` file in the current working directory, which you can upload to your server

-You can pass parameters to the command, like this:
+You can pass parameters like this:

 ```pem -a at.felixkrause.app -u username```